grails/grails-quartz/README.md

 (15:00:00, 15:00:06, 15:00:12, ... — this configured by cron trigger) and also it'll be executed each time your custom trigger will fire.

-Three kinds of triggers are supported with the following parameters:
+Three kinds of triggers are supported with the following parameters.
+The name field must be unique:
 * `simple`:
   * `name` — the name that identifies the trigger;
   * `startDelay` — delay (in milliseconds) between scheduler startup and first job's execution;